PRe-Exposure Prophylaxis Acceptability & Readiness Assessments for Toronto gaY, Bisexual and Other Men Who Have Sex With Men-5 (PREP-5)

 PREPARATORY-5 is Canada's first PrEP demonstration project, and will examine real-world PrEP implementation issues including acceptability, effectiveness, impact on sexually transmitted infections, and strategies for supporting adherence outside the clinical trial setting.
 The investigators have also established a comprehensive community-based research program investigating the role of community-based organizations in PrEP implementation and delivery.

 |Official Title:||A Pilot Study of Daily TDF/FTC-based PrEP Among High-risk Toronto MSM:The PREPARATORY-5 Study|

-|Study Start Date :||June 2014|
+|Study Start Date :||October 2014|